osmocom/osmo-pcap/README.md

 # osmo-pcap distributed network capture

-osmo-pcap has been created to collect network traces at different nodes but store them centrally at a dedicated note for further analysis.
+osmo-pcap has been created to collect network traces at different nodes but store them centrally at a dedicated node for further analysis.
 This might be needed for auditing, resolving conflicts, post processing or debugging a distributed system.